-11 Reasons why Best Brand Boots and Shoes are Comparatively Expensive
+11 Reasons Best Brand Boots and Shoes are Comparatively Expensive

 We always ask this question: why are Red Wing, Danner, Timberland and Keen boots so expensive?

-- We are bound to no brand or product (which makes us more than happy).
+- We are attached to no brand or product (which makes us more than happy).

-- And we simply hate to recommend a higher priced pair over a better yet cheaper one.
-It’s against ethics as we think that:
+- And we merely hate to recommend a higher-priced pair over a better yet cheaper one.
+It’s against ethics as we think:

 - ShoeAskers are sellers or on the seller’s side.
 We are amongst the consumers.
 That’s it.

-- But we love dependable brands for a good reason.
-We’re consumers and we want our feet to be in good hands.
+- But we love reliable brands for a good reason.
+We’re consumers, and we want our feet to be in good hands.